symbol/symbol-docs/source/guides/restriction/restricting-mosaics-transfers.rst

 Creating a restrictable mosaic
 ******************************

 Before starting to work with Mosaic Restrictions, we need to have created a restrictable mosaic.
-Only mosaics with the ``restrictable`` :ref:`property <mosaic-properties>` set to true at the moment of their creation can accept mosaic restrictions.
+Only mosaics with the ``restrictable`` :ref:`property <configurable-mosaic-properties>` set to true at the moment of their creation can accept mosaic restrictions.

 1. Start creating the new restrictable mosaic ``ccf.shares`` with |cli| using the :doc:`CharlieChocolateFactory account <../account/creating-an-account>`.